Run fast for your mother run fast for your father

 She wiped her hands on her skirt.
 Her stomach heaved.
 I did that.

-She heard a man scream followed by a dog snarling ferociously.
-Then the scream abruptly stopped, replaced with a wet, ripping noise.
+A man screamed and a dog snarled before the scream abruptly stopped, replaced with a wet, ripping noise.

 She fell to her knees and retched—heaving until there was nothing left but bile.
 Finally, the spasms stopped and she sat back on her heels and stared at the bloody comma marks now adorning the skirt of her once beautiful velvet gown.
 I should change.